LightningPeach/peach-wallet-desktop/CONTRIBUTING.md

 ### Bug Fixes

-In general bug fixes are pulled into the branch.
+In general bug fixes are pulled into the branch with the `[BUGFIX]` prefix.
-As such, the prefix is: `[BUGFIX]`.
 If a bug fix is a serious regression that requires a new patch release, `[BUGFIX release]` can be used instead.